shinome551/condensedMNIST/README.md

 RNG is one of the neighbor graphs.
 It's represent adjacency between nodes as their edges.

 When creating a RNG for a dataset, take the following steps:
-1. For a pair of examples, draw two hypersphere whose radius is the distance between the pairs.
+1. For each pair of examples, draw two hyperspheres centered on each one of the pair, with the radius being the distance between the pair(as shown in the image below).
-2. If no other examples exist in the overlapping region of the two hyperspheres, connect a edge.
+2. If no other examples exist in the overlapping region of the two hyperspheres, connect an edge between the pair.

 <div align="center">
     <img src="img/figure1.png" width="40%">